High School English in Fujieda

 Build the advanced skills needed for university: Essay Writing, Debate, and Critical Thinking.

-In high school, English learning goals split into two distinct paths: scoring well on university entrance exams in the near term, and building practical communication skills for studying abroad or working internationally in the future.
+In high school, English has to do two things at once: score well on university entrance exams in the near term, and build practical communication skills for studying abroad or working internationally later.
+My individualized coaching format is built to do both—each student works on their own material, at their own pace, taught in English.

 Recommended Reading:

-- Logic & Expression: Building the ability to structure opinions logically and write essays that avoid point deductions.
+- Logic & expression: Structuring opinions logically and writing essays that avoid point deductions—skills that serve both exams and academic work abroad.

-Not sure which track fits your goals?
+Not sure what fits your situation?
 Book a free trial to discuss your university plans and English needs.

 How Does Individualized Coaching Work?